-- 1.6.
+1.6.
 Revenue Metering: An individual billing meter will be installed at Andrews Substation on the 230 kV line terminal from the Interconnection Customer's substation, which meets the standards: ANSI C12.1 accuracy class 0.2 (3-PT's IEEE C57.13 accuracy class 0.3 and 3-CT's IEEE C57.13 accuracy class 0.15) for full 3-phase 4-wire metering.
-Pulses out of the primary billing meter will be sent via SCADA to the Transmission Owner's Control Center in Amarillo, Texas. - 1.7.
-Disturbance Monitoring Device: A Disturbance Fault Recorder (DFR), capable of recording faults, swings, and long term trending, will be installed to monitor and record conditions in the substation and on the transmission lines.
-The disturbance equipment shall also be equipped with a GPS time synching clock.
-This equipment will have communication capability with a dedicated communication circuit.
-The disturbance equipment will have its own dedicated communications circuit.
+There will be two meters per line terminal: one will be primary and the other will be back up, each will have full 4 quadrant metering.
+Pulses out of the billing meter will be sent via SCADA to the Transmission Owner's Control Center in Amarillo, Texas.